22/11/2024

 Buyers want to know how green their targets are.
 They check if these targets fit their own ESG policies.
 This also meets a growing need for companies to be eco-friendly.
 ESG concerns are big in international deals, too.
 This shows a shift to giving ESG risks more weight.
 Looking at these risks means checking for legal issues and sticking to rules by groups like the EPA and ASTM International.

-Environmental due diligence importance
+environmental due diligence importance

 Looking closely at a company’s environment efforts can affect its money.
 Companies that tell a good ESG story tend to pull in more investment.
 This is especially true for those in renewable energy.
 They avoid surprising costs after deals close by knowing about environmental risks early.